FAQs – Public

 The College understands that sexual abuse is very upsetting and can lead to feelings of embarrassment and shame that may make patients unwilling to come forward.
 However, it cannot act on anonymous complaints.

 When the College receives a complaint in the format required by the Regulated Health Professions Act, 1991 (RHPA), it must investigate the allegations in a way that ensures fairness and transparency to all the parties concerned.
 As part of this process, the College may need to contact you for further information and thus requires that you provide your name and contact details.
-The College must also advise the member, who is the subject of the complaint, on the nature of the allegations and the patient to which they refer so that they have an opportunity to respond and can provide relevant information and documents to the College’s Inquiries, Complaints and Reports Committee (ICRC).
+The College must also advise the registrant, who is the subject of the complaint, on the nature of the allegations and the patient to which they refer so that they have an opportunity to respond and can provide relevant information and documents to the College’s Inquiries, Complaints and Reports Committee (ICRC).

 At no point in this process is the patient’s information disclosed publicly.